-When you visit your parents, consider the following questions:
+When you visit your parents, start by considering these questions:

 1. Are your parents able to take care of themselves?

 Pay attention to your parents' appearance.
-Failure to keep up with daily routines — such as bathing and tooth brushing — could indicate dementia, depression or physical impairments.
+Failure to keep up with daily routines — such as bathing and brushing teeth — could indicate dementia, depression or physical impairments.

 2. Are your parents experiencing memory loss?